MoonPoet/xaprb-src/content/blog/remembering-alan-and-harry.md

 draft: true

 ---
 Harry Weller died suddenly this week.
 Harry was one of the best venture capital investors in history.
 He led NEA’s investment in my company, VividCortex.
-Harry was an advocate and mentor to me, but he was more: he was a second chance.
+Harry was an advocate and mentor to me, but he was more: in both life and death, he reminded me of Alan Rimm-Kaufman, a boss and mentor who died a handful of years ago.

 ![Alan Rimm-Kaufman and Harry Weller](/media/2016/11/alan-rimm-kaufman-harry-weller.png)